pradzins/wj-mortalcombos/README.md

 - JDK 7;
 - Git client installed in the OS (EGit itself will not be enough).

-Clone this repo and check if at least one test passes.
+Clone this repo, import the project into new Eclipse workspace and check if at least one test passes.
 - if you do not have a public key in your GitHub profile, use the HTTPS repo URL

 Yes, the repo is almost empty at the moment.
 It contains an initial state of the sophisticated legacy code we will work on.